atfetter/modeling-work/index.md

-theme: Jekyll-theme-cayman

-title: Aarons Modeling Work

-description: This page is a repository of all of my best undergraduate physics modeling.

 ## Welcome to Aaron's Modeling Work Page

 You can use the [editor on GitHub](https://github.com/atfetter/modeling-work/edit/master/index.md) to maintain and preview the content for your website in Markdown files.